robert-westenberger/knowledgebase/mathematics/discrete-mathematics/when-to-use-incomplete-induction-vs-strong-induction.md

 The goal is an existential statement so we need to come up with values of $q$ and $r$ with the required properties.

 If $n \lt m$ we can just let $q=0$ and $r=n$ (multiply a number by 0 and add the number to the product to get...itself).
 For example $n=-5$, $m=3$, $q=-2$, $r=1$ becomes $n=-5$, $m=3$, $q=0$, $r=-5$.

+If $n \ge m$, this won't work, since we must have $m \gt r$, so we must do something different.
+The inductive hypothesis starts with $\forall k \lt n$, so to apply it we should plug in some nat num smaller than $n$ for $k$, but what should we plug in??